Kaia Alderson (speaking on September 26, 9:00 am-10:00 am)

 Legal ObligationsLegal Obligations

-Purchase Protection covers many common unforeseen circumances, but exclusions apply.
+Purchase Protection covers many common unforeseen circumstances, but exclusions apply.
 View full List of qualifying circumstances and exclusions.

 * Terms, conditions and exclusions apply.
 Not available for or applicable to events, attendees, or travel outside of the USA.
 Purchase Protection is a service offered by Purchase Protection LLC.
 Purchase Protection is not an insurance policy.
 It is a service that will refund you 100% of your event fees, taxes and dues should you be prevented by unforeseen circumstances from attending the event.
 Purchase Protection does not apply to, and will not reimburse, merchandise purchases and charitable donations.
 Purchase Protection fees will be charged as a separate transaction.
 Any changes made to your purchase will not change the amount covered in this agreement.